Margot Donald: Early life

-Donald was born in the Sydney suburb of Roseville in 1923.
+Donald was born in the Sydney suburb of Roseville on 1 January 1923.
 Her father, William John Donald, was a cartoonist.
 When Margot was thirteen, she received her first Brownie camera from her father, and she quickly developed an interest in photography.

 The work produced by the Hobberts studios had been described by Sydney Ure Smith, editor of the Home and Art in Australia, as chic and smart advertising... typical of the rapid growth and sophistication of commercial photography studios at the time.

 Career

 1939–1946

-She began work in 1939 as a junior colourist in the Russell Roberts Advertising Studio, Sydney.
+Donald began work in 1939 as a junior colourist in the Russell Roberts Advertising Studio, Sydney.
 She moved to Falk Studios (founded by Walter Barnett) in 1942.

 1947–1949

 In 1940s returning servicemen reclaimed many of the traditional male roles within the workforce, although Donald kept her place at Russell Roberts until 1949.
 Whilst she was there she gained exposure and recognition for her commercial photography work.
 Her work can be seen in Australian Photography (1947), Photograms of the Year (1947) and Contemporary Photography (1949).
 In the 1940s Donald traveled to England, where she was employed at American Lintas Advertising Studios.
 Due to her experience Donald had a considerable advantage within the field of Commercial Photography having been exposed to it from a young age.
 Donald gained more experience within her chosen field of photography.